General Atomics

-General Atomics (GA) is an American energy and defense corporation headquartered in San Diego, California, specializing in research and technology development.
+General Atomics (GA) is an American energy and defense corporation headquartered in San Diego, California, that specializes in research and technology development in the fields of nuclear energy, unmanned aerial vehicles, and other electromagnetic sensors and systems.

 This includes physics research in support of nuclear fission and nuclear fusion energy.
+It is a primary supplier of the US stockpile stewardship program's laser inertial confinement fusion research, including the National Ignition Facility.
+It also operates DIII-D, the largest active tokamak in the US.
+It developed and maintains the TRIGA series of nuclear research reactors.

-The company also provides research and manufacturing services for remotely operated surveillance aircraft, including the Predator drones, airborne sensors, and advanced electric, electronic, wireless, and laser technologies.
+The company provides research and manufacturing services for unmanned combat aerial vehicles, including its MQ-1 Predator, MQ-1C Gray Eagle, MQ-9 Reaper, and MQ-20 Avenger drones.
+It also provides airborne sensors, and advanced electric, electronic, wireless, and laser technologies, such as the US Navy's Electromagnetic Aircraft Launch System.

 History

 General Atomics was founded on July 18, 1955, in San Diego, California, by Frederic de Hoffmann with assistance from notable physicists Edward Teller and Freeman Dyson.
-Originally the company was part of the General Atomic division of General Dynamics "for harnessing the power of nuclear technologies for the benefit of mankind".
+The company was originally part of the General Atomic division of General Dynamics "for harnessing the power of nuclear technologies".

 GA's first offices were in the General Dynamics facility on Hancock Street in San Diego.
 GA also used a schoolhouse on San Diego's Barnard Street as its temporary headquarters, which it would later "adopt" as part of its Education Outreach program.
 In 1956, San Diego voters approved the transfer of land to GA for permanent facilities in Torrey Pines, and the John Jay Hopkins Laboratory for Pure and Applied Science was formally dedicated there on June 25, 1959.
-The Torrey Pines facility continues to serve as the company's headquarters today.
+The Torrey Pines facility serves as the company's headquarters today.

-General Atomics's initial projects were the TRIGA nuclear research reactor, which was designed so that it was guaranteed to be safe by the laws of nature, and Project Orion.
+General Atomics's initial projects were the TRIGA nuclear research reactor, which was designed to be safe, and Project Orion.
 GA helped develop and run the San Diego Supercomputer Center.

-A brief history of the company: